abinit/abinit/doc/tutorial/eph4isotc.md

 In the case of $T_c$ calculations, the outermost loop is over the $\qq$-points in the IBZ hence the highest speedup is achieved when most of the CPUs are the used for the $\qq$-point parallelism.
 Note, however, that this kind of MPI distribution does not distribute the wavefunctions and the scattering potentials.

-## How to reduce the number of k-points to be computed in the NSCF run

-TODO
-As we have seen, Eliashberg calculations require the knowledge of Bloch states inside a relatively small energy window around $\ee_F$.
-The NSCF computation of the WFK files with dense $\kk$-sampling [[sigma_erange]]